wgseligman/GramsSim/util/README.md

    desc  - optional; brief description of the option (keep it
            less than 20 characters); used in the --help|-h message

+   low   - optional; the lower allowed limit of 'value'.

+   high  - optional; the upper allowed limit of 'value'.
 ```

 #### Defining new options